-Why hasn’t he texted me yet?
-Why isn’t he making plans to see me?
-Did I have crap in my teeth?
+Why hasn’t he texted me back yet?
+Why isn’t he making plans to see me again?
 Did I say something stupid?
+Does my butt look chubby in this outfit?
 WHAT DID I DO WRONG?

 I obsessed about it for a while and felt down in the dumps.
-I theorized that it must be because I wasn’t skinny enough, or funny enough, or maybe he was only into brunettes.
+I theorized that it must be because I wasn’t skinny enough, or funny enough, or maybe he was only into brunettes with quiet laughs.
 Whatever the reason, he wasn’t into me.

 But you know what I soon realized?